 Following application to TPP, 52 days elapsed before approval by the ResearchOne Project

 Committee.
 TPP supplied an approval date of April 2017.
 An indicative date of 15th April 2017 was used to calculate the period of 52 days.
 Review and approval by the ResearchOne Project Committee was assumed to take place on the same date.
-Following submission of application to NHS Digital for data from HES [REF: NIC-77953), 454 days elapsed before the application was reviewed by IGARD.
+Following submission of application to NHS Digital for data from HES [REF: NIC-77953], 454 days elapsed before the application was reviewed by IGARD.
 Delays were attributable to the resolution of technical and organisational queries raised by NHS Digital in their consideration of the application, including: i) the process of pseudonym generation, ii) the data flows involved in the linkage methodology, iii) the organisation with legal responsibility for ResearchOne, iv) the data controller and data processor responsibilities for organisations involved in the linkage methodology, and iv) the data storage locations for University of Leeds and The Phoenix Partnership.
 NHS Digital noted that the linkage methodology was a ‘first of type’ and took the application to IGARD for advice prior to submission for review by IGARD.
 Following review by IGARD, further information was requested from the project team, which was subsequently supplied and a recommendation to approve the application was provided in subsequent IGARD meeting.

-Following approval from IGARD and the Information Asset Owner, a Data Sharing Agreement was established between the University of Leeds and NHS Digital.
-118 days elapsed between approval from the Information Asset Owner and signature of the Data Sharing Agreement by the University of Leeds.
+Following approval from IGARD and the IAO, a Data Sharing Agreement was established between the University of Leeds and NHS Digital.
+118 days elapsed between approval from the IAO and signature of the Data Sharing Agreement by the University of Leeds.
 Delay was attributable to the University of Leeds awaiting required information from The Phoenix Partnership.

 Enactment